Iron Man 2020: Powers and abilities

 Iron Man 2020 wears a suit of highly sophisticated armor, similar in appearance to the classic Iron Man armor (circa Model 5), with the exception of the faceplate and shoulders.
 Beam weapons are fitted in the gauntlets of the suit, as well as the chest beam and shoulder epaulets.
 The user no longer requires a cybernetic link in the helmet to control the armor; the helmet can also be hidden via cloaking technology, which was presumably developed based on the Chameleon mode of the Silver Centurion armor.
 Iron Man 2020's systems are built for warfare, not super heroics like the original Iron Man.
 Iron Man 2020's repulsors (and an arsenal of other weapons) always fire at maximum power for the most lethal effects.
-Curiously, Iron Man 2020 also has the original Iron Man's 1970s-era rollerskates (updated to a "roller blade" style (see ASM Annual #20)) built into the boots of the suit.
+Iron Man 2020 also has the original Iron Man's 1970s-era rollerskates (updated to a "roller blade" style (see ASM Annual #20)) built into the boots of the suit.

 Other versions

 Avengers Forever

-A version of Iron Man 2020 appeared as one of the multidimensional "potential" Avengers in Avengers Forever.
+An alternate universe variant of Iron Man 2020 appears in Avengers Forever as a potential recruit for the Avengers.

+Earth-616

+An alternate equivalent of Arno Stark appears in the mainstream Earth-616 continuity as the previously unknown brother of Iron Man.
+He is revealed to have been genetically altered by Recorder 451, intending for the child to pilot a suit of armor known as the Godkiller.
+Upon learning this, Howard Stark sabotaged the experiment, causing Arno to be born crippled and unable to speak without the use of machines.
+His existence was kept secret until decades later when he was discovered by Tony Stark at the Maria Stark Foundation.

+Arno later worked on a remake of the Extremis virus.
+This Extremis was used to cure Bruce Banner of his head injury.
+His technology advancements also allowed Arno to rewrite his own DNA and cure his body.

+Arno later acquires Stark Unlimited through a merger with Baintronics.
+With the combined resources, he builds the Iron Man Armor Model 66 as his attempt to recreate the Godbuster Armor and becomes Iron Man.

+During the "Iron Man 2020" storyline, Arno becomes convinced the Earth is being threatened by an alien called the Extinction Entity, in reality a delusion caused by his dormant disease, which will return and kill him in less than a year.
+Realizing he cannot cure Arno of his delusion, Tony traps him in a virtual reality where he defeats the Extinction Entity and becomes a beloved hero.

 Marvel Zombies

-In the pages of Marvel Zombies 5, Arno Stark is a businessman in Earth-483 (a dimension heavily influenced by a "wild west" theme).
-He attempts to hire the heroic Hurricane to perform daring stunts for his shows.
-Instead, Arno is slain and transformed by a zombie.
-He proceeds to rampage through town, causing the deaths of most of the citizens including the Hurricane.
+An alternate universe variant of Arno Stark of the American frontier-esque Earth-483 appears in Marvel Zombies 5 #1.
+This version is a businessman who becomes a zombie.

 Paradise X

-The Iron Man of 2020 appeared in the Paradise X mini-series alongside numerous Marvel heroes from different time-lines, such as Bloodstorm from the Mutant X reality, Deathlok, Spider-Girl and Wolverine (in the Days of Future Past form).
+Iron Man 2020 makes a minor appearance in Paradise X: Heralds #2.

-Possible Future
+Possible future

-The Invincible Iron Man #500 has a flashforward to an apocalyptic future 41 years ahead where Howard Stark III, the son of Tony Stark and Pepper Potts, helps against the Mandarin who has conquered the world.
-Howard protects his daughter Ginny Stark while his aged father defeats the Mandarin, sacrificing themselves in the process.
-At the story's close, Howard is buried in a gravestone next to his parents.
+A possible future incarnation of Iron Man 2020, Tony Stark and Pepper Potts' son Howard Stark III, appears in a flashforward depicted in The Invincible Iron Man #500.